 I

-The most bizarre aspect though was they were now leading one of the enemy, Cleo, straight to one of the hideaways and did anyone fully trust her … if at all?
-If it was for real, then she was now just as much a fugitive as them but what goes through such a woman’s brain?
-Turn them in, redeeming herself?
-Going back to live that way?
+The most bizarre aspect though was they were now leading one of the enemy, Cleo, straight to one of the hideaways and did anyone fully trust her yet … if at all?
+If she were for real, then she was now just as much a fugitive as they were but what goes through such a woman’s brain?

-Was this going to be any better?
-No one loved her there, liked her … they did here … but what if there was some hold still over her?
+Was this going to be any better here, she thought.
+No one had loved her there, in her other world, nobody had liked her … they did here … but for their part, she quite understood … what if there was some hold still over her?
 Her mother, a child?
 Would she try to signal?
 Escape?
-It had gone through everyone’s mind and she knew it had.

 Cam had loved Jeanne, not this brash Cleo … and yet Jeanne had betrayed them … him.
-In the worst way.
+In the worst possible way.
 Why?

 Despite being the multiple murderess she was though, Cleo was bouncy, bright and breezy … if she were onside with them, with him, she’d be all the partner you’d want.

 That was it though, he mused … did he want?
-And she was well aware of this, he’d not been her first choice either, maybe not even her seventh or eighth … he’d certainly be soon after that in the pecking order.
+And she was well aware of this, he’d not be her first choice either, maybe not even her seventh or eighth … he’d certainly be soon after that in the pecking order.
 But she knew what he felt about her … they’d been sworn enemies, no?
-There was no basis for trust.

 It was bizarre.

-And so here they were … pleasant enough outside this redoubt when not storm-racked, warm enough in summer … better than extended torture and a gruesome death anyway.
-And they had food, plus a means of provisioning … that was Cam’s biz.
+And they had food, plus other means of provisioning … that was Cam’s biz.
 And they had enough survival vegetation inside, many cackling hens and a few roosters too … they were looking to convert one of the collapsed rooms at the end into a pond, put in some fish …

 This far north.